vitormhenrique/OctoPrint-Enclosure/README.md

 * For the DHT11, DHT22 and AM2302 follow this steps:

-Wire the sensor following the wiring diagram on the pictures, you can use any GPIO pin.
+Wire the sensor following the wiring diagram on the pictures on thingiverse, you can use any GPIO pin.

 For DHT11 and DHT22 sensors, don't forget to connect a 4.7K - 10K resistor from the data pin to VCC